vchaptsev/cookiecutter-django-vue/README.rst

     $ cookiecutter https://github.com/vchaptsev/cookiecutter-django-vue

 You'll be prompted for some values.
 Provide them, then a Django project will be created for you.

-**Warning**: After this point, change 'Daniel Greenfeld', etc to your own information.

 Answer the prompts with your own desired options.
 For example::